By Rick Seaman

 Father Robert Krueger shared the parish’s commitment to community and social justice and to an open style of administration.
 He demonstrated public leadership on such issues as affordable housing and economic justice, supporting the Portland Organizing Project and its successor, the broader-based Metropolitan Alliance for the Common Good.
 He connected reverence for creation with environmental stewardship.

-Father Krueger’s retirement in 2004 led to the selection as pastor of Father Chuck Lienert, a longtime friend of St. Andrew, who for many years served as pastor of neighboring parish Immaculate Heart, and who shares knowledge of our history and mission.
+Father Krueger’s retirement in 2004 led to the selection as pastor of Father Chuck Lienert, a longtime friend of St. Andrew, who for many years served as pastor of the neighboring parish Immaculate Heart, and who shares knowledge of our history and mission.

 Father Lienert (now Msgr Lienert) served as pastor until his retirement in 2012, at which time he was replaced by Father David Zegar.